 There are certain things that we hold to be “pillars” of Momentum:

-Our theme is always based out of scripture and we emphasize one verse per conference year.
+Our theme is always based out of scripture as we emphasize one verse per conference year.
 We always want to be pointing our students back to the Bible as absolute truth because it is in the Word that they will most lay a foundation for a vibrant relationship with Christ and a knowledge of His character.
-We use OnTrack Devotions to help get Momentum students in the Bible on a routine basis during the week of and month surrounding Momentum as well as the month after.

-You’ll always be able to find something to do!
+You’ll always be able to find something to do and old and new friends to do it with at Momentum!

 We declare that Jesus Christ, the incarnate Word of God, as revealed in the Bible, the written Word of God, is the only Savior and Lord.
 He is the center of our shared experience of true biblical unity.